 Test How Long Your Alaskan Malamute Can Spend Alone

-Although it’s never good to leave any dog home for too long, there are techniques to make long times alone more manageable for the dog.
+Although leaving any dog home for too long is never good, there are techniques to make long times alone more manageable for the dog.
 This is especially necessary for Alaskan Malamutes.

 Each day, leave your Alaskan Malamute home alone for longer increments.
 Start with 30 minutes, then 1 hour, and more and more every day.